MicrosoftDocs/OfficeDocs-SkypeForBusiness.de-DE/Skype/SfbOnline/audio-conferencing-in-office-365/turn-on-or-off-entry-and-exit-announcements-for-meetings.md

   - [Beste Möglichkeiten zum Verwalten von Office 365 mit der Windows PowerShell](https://go.microsoft.com/fwlink/?LinkId=525142)

-- Windows PowerShell hat viele Vorteile in Geschwindigkeit, Einfachheit und Produktivität über nur über das Office 365 Administrationscenter, beispielsweise wenn Sie Einstellungen Änderungen für viele Benutzer gleichzeitig durchführen.
+- Windows PowerShell has many advantages in speed, simplicity, and productivity over only using the Office 365 admin center such as when you are making settings changes for many users at one time.
 Learn about these advantages in the following topics:

   - [Einführung in Windows PowerShell und Skype for Business Online](https://go.microsoft.com/fwlink/?LinkId=525039)